-To recognize structures that comply with the definition in Article 1.1.2.A, Unique Structure, that by the nature of their: scale, massing, proportion, rhythm, style, harmony, order, balance, etc, warrant a special designation.
+To recognize structures that comply with the definition in Art.
+1.I.2.A, Unique Structure, that by the nature of their: scale, massing, proportion, rhythm, style, harmony, order, balance, etc, warrant a special designation.
 PBC has diverse architectural styles in the various Tiers that are reflective of the historical evolution of the community.
 The architecture guidelines were established to preserve and enhance those communities through common building design elements.
 The allowance for unique structures will continue to foster preservation of key design elements while recognizing new and creative design and materials.
-An applicant may apply for Unique Structure designation pursuant to Article 2.B.2.C., Standards for Unique Structure, for any of the types of review outlined in Article 5.C.1.E, Review Process.
-A Unique Structure designation will require the applicant to clearly demonstrate that by complying with the standard architectural guidelines in Section 5.C.1.H, Guidelines, the overall design would be compromised.
-A structure classified as unique does not have to apply for variances, but shall comply with the standards in Article 2.B.2.C, Standards for Unique Structure.
-The Unique Structure process shall not be requested if the applicant can seek variances in Article 2.B.3, Type II Variance.
+An applicant may apply for Unique Structure designation pursuant to Art.
+2.B.7.D, Type 2 Waiver, for any of the types of review outlined in Art.
+5.C.1.E, Review Process.
+A Unique Structure designation will require the applicant to clearly demonstrate that by complying with the standard architectural guidelines in Art.
+5.C.1.H, Guidelines, the overall design would be compromised.
+A structure classified as unique does not have to apply for variances, but shall comply with the standards in Art.
+2.B.7.D.4, Standards for a Unique Structure.
+The Unique Structure process shall not be requested if the applicant can seek variances in Art.
+2.B.7.E, Type 2 Variance.
 [Ord.
 2009-040] [Ord.
 2011-001]

-An applicant seeking a Unique Structure designation shall submit the request on forms specified by the PBC official responsible for reviewing the application, pursuant to Article 5.C.1.F, Application Requirements.
+An applicant seeking a Unique Structure designation shall submit the request on forms specified by the PBC official responsible for reviewing the application, pursuant to Art.
+5.C.1.F, Application Requirements.
 [Ord.
 2009-040]